KenACollins/MLB-game-stats/README.md

 #### Previous/Next Date Selection

-Above the header are two buttons labeled '< PREVIOUS DATE' and 'NEXT DATE >'.
+Above the header are two buttons labeled < PREVIOUS DATE and NEXT DATE >.
 When the user presses the Up arrow key from the top row of the grid, focus shifts to the date buttons.
 The user can navigate right and left between these two buttons.

 There is a heading on-screen at all times reminding the user what date is current.
 Pressing the previous date button makes a request of the API for